Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

  - Update

 Pieces can be edited by the admin, or the same user that created them.
-All 'work' information can be updated.
+All 'works' information can be updated.

-The admin can edit composer information, adding an image or correctine spelling issues which could lead to duplicates of a composer.
+The admin can edit composer information, adding an image or correcting spelling issues, which could lead to duplicates of a composer.

  - Delete

-A user who created a work, or the admin can delete said work.
+A user who created a work, or the admin, can delete said work.
 They will be redirected to an 'are you sure you want to delete "X work"' page to ensure they do not accidentally delete anything.

 The admin can delete composers from the composer page.
-This is handy incase someone creates a duplicate by misspelling.
+This is handy in case someone creates a duplicate by misspelling.
 Similarly they will be redirected to an 'are you sure you want to delete "X composer"' page.

 # Execution

+## Technologies
 This project was created using:

  - HTML (Note: my own class/id names are created in camelCase while materialize is hyphenated.
 Python variables are created with snake_case)